 Both birthstones offer beautiful jewelry options, but citrine is more widely available for everything from stud earrings to rings.
 The eye-catching color of this birthstone offers a unique, thoughtful gift for someone you love.

-Revered as a powerful gemstone since ancient times, topaz is thought to bring healing and protection to anyone who owns it.
-November’s birthstone name is derived from the ancient Greek word “topazios,” meaning St. John’s Island.
+The topaz birthstone name is derived from the ancient Greek word “topazios,” meaning St. John’s Island.
 Topaz had referred to any gemstone that was yellow in color—stemming from the golden pieces once found near the Red Sea.
 Though the original stones were likely not topaz, the name now refers to a specific stone with distinct mineral composition.

 Comprised of the mineral silicate of fluorine and aluminum, topaz crystallizes within lava flow or within rocks that have solidified from lava.
 In its purest form, topaz is colorless.
 Small impurities give the stones their color, making topaz available in any shade of the rainbow.
 Achieving an 8 on the Mohs scale of hardness, topaz is durable enough for everyday wear and all styles of jewelry.

-Due to the historical confusion of any yellow gemstone being considered as topaz, it is difficult to determine when topaz itself was originally discovered.
+Due to the historical confusion of any yellow gemstone being considered as topaz, it’s difficult to determine when topaz was originally discovered.
 During the 19th century, the Ural Mountains in Russia became a large source of topaz.
 Around the same time, a sizeable deposit was discovered in Brazil.
 The South American country remains the largest producer of high-quality, natural topaz.

 These November birthstones are also mined in Australia, Germany, Sri Lanka, India, Pakistan, Nigeria, Italy, Norway and the United States.